AliSh94/bioinformatics_journey/README.md

-# bioinformatics_journey
+# Bioinformatics Journey

-This repository documents my journey learning bioinformatics, Linux, Python and genomic data analysis.
+This repository documents my learning path in:
+- Linux for bioinformatics
+- Python for data analysis
+- Genomic data analysis
+- Future transition into AI for healthcare

+Background: Medical Doctor (MD)
+Goal: Academic position (PhD) in Bioinformatics